The Jiminy Advisor: Moral Agreements Among Stakeholders Based on Norms and Argumentation: Introduction

-We propose that normative systems \citep{handbooknms} and formal argumentation \citep{hofa} can be used for the task of implementing a ``moral council'' for an artificial moral agent.
-Using this approach we can abstract away from how a particular decision concerning the morality of an action is reached by a particular stakeholder.
-We model each stakeholder as a source of arguments.
-An argument can be a statement of whether an action is moral, or a reason why a particular action should be considered (i)moral.
-Abstract argumentation allows us to build a system of arguments attacking and supporting each other that can be analysed to determine which statements supported and which are refuted in the system at a given time.
-This system can also generate explanations of decisions using dialogue techniques.
+We propose that normative systems~\cite{handbooknms} and formal argumentation~\cite{hofa} can be used to implement a ``moral council'' for an artificial moral agent.
+With this approach, we can abstract away from how a particular stakeholder has reached a particular decision concerning the morality of an action.
+We model each stakeholder as a normative system that is then exploited as a source of arguments.
+An argument can be a statement regarding whether or not an action is moral, or it can be a reason why a particular action should be considered to be moral or immoral.
+Abstract argumentation allows us to build a system of attacking and supporting arguments that can be analyzed to determine which statements are supported and which are refuted in the system at a given time.
+Such a system can also generate explanations of decisions using dialogue techniques.